 If you have teeth riddled with plaque and tartar accumulations, your teeth and gums are teeming with bacteria, making it impossible for the body to resolve the problem on its own.
 Instead of actively attacking bacteria, the body takes a new approach—it starts to protect itself by backing away from the problem.
 If the early stages of gum disease are left untreated, the gums will recede away from the teeth, triggering a cascade of other dental issues.
 When the gums start to recede, they create pockets between the teeth and the gum tissue, where more plaque and bacteria can accumulate.
 Over time, simple gum disease can morph into advanced periodontal disease, where infection, tooth loss, and serious systemic health problems are very real threats.

-Fortunately, Pittsburgh Periodontist Dr. Silberg offers treatment for any stage of periodontal disease to help your body to heal.
-Here are the stages of periodontal disease, the problems each stage can cause, and how Dr. Silberg will treat your condition.
+Fortunately, Pittsburgh Periodontists Dr. Silberg and Dr. Roll offers treatment for any stage of periodontal disease to help your body to heal.
+Here are the stages of periodontal disease, the problems each stage can cause, and how we will treat your condition.

 Stage 1: Gingivitis

 One of the reasons gingivitis is so dangerous is because it is very easy to overlook.
 Patients with gingivitis may have bad breath and gums that bleed when they are flossed.
 When patients present with gingivitis, we will check the extent of the condition by using a tool called a periodontal probe.
 This probe is a very small measuring stick that is inserted between the gum tissue and the teeth to check the depth of the periodontal pockets.
 Healthy teeth have a normal pocket depth of between 1 and 2 millimeters.
 If you have gingivitis, your pockets may be 2-4 millimeters deep, signaling a problem.